dxx/feignhttp/README.md

 ### JSON

 [Serde](https://github.com/serde-rs/serde) is a framework for serializing and deserializing Rust data structures.
-When use json, you should add serde in `Carto.toml`:
+When use json, you should add serde in `Cargo.toml`:

 ```toml
 [dependencies]